poeticninja/ally-crawler/README.md

 - Add better styling to the report
 - Add history of results generated.
 A folder structure like this might work, {sitename}-{timestamp}/dataset-ally.json.
 Currently we delete the whole results folder each time a new crawl is run.
 - Add ability to pass in a report file to the report UI.
 Maybe it just reads all results files in the results folder and you can just choose.
+- Add ability to pass your own URL cleaner function options.
+Currently we remove the hash and query params from the url and compare that url to any others we have already crawled.
+By passing in `--hash` or `--query` you can keep those in the url.
+This is useful if you have a site that uses hash routing.